ibm-cloud-docs/ibm-cloud-provider-for-terraform/about-tim.md

 Terraform’s modular design allows you to integrate two or more TIM modules together to create a larger, opinionated, and production-ready solution.
 Instead of deploying modules separately, you can compose them within a [root configuration](https://developer.hashicorp.com/terraform/language/modules/develop/composition){: external} and use the complete architecture.
 By combining modules, you can construct a cohesive solution such as a secure VPC-based architecture with monitoring, logging, and encryption enabled.
 Outputs from one module can become inputs to another, enabling dependency chaining and consistent architecture composition.

+See the provided examples built using TIM modules, [Secure infrastructure for AI applications](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-secure-ai-infrastructure) and [Build a Secure Hub-and-Spoke Infrastructure](docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-hub-spoke-infrastructure).

 ## Deployment options
 {: #tim-deployment-options}